 Carnations have stood the test of time—adorning ancient forums in varying shades of pink and delighting flower lovers for millennia.

 Today, the carnation is a flower for all occasions.
 And despite its ubiquity, it’s a versatile addition to any bouquet.
 Whether or not you choose to send messages in the form of a Bouq, there’s no denying the appeal of the humble carnation.
+There are many fascinating facts about carnations, and you can also learn to press carnations.

 Check out our selection of carnation-forward bouquets and bring some of that mythical, medicinal energy into your home or someone else’s.Shop All